RLAlab/rlalab.github.io/content/authors/Yi Wan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #- Visitors
+    - Visitors
-  - Alumni
+  #- Researchers
 ---

 Hi!
-I’m Alejandro from Spain.
-I am a PhD student visiting RLA lab for a few months.
-My PhD project focuses on the application of multi-omics analysis as a tool to check for off-target effects and to optimize the metabolic flux in bioengineered microorganisms.
+My name is Yi.
+I’m a visiting scholar from China, working on biosensing and its devices.
+I have also run a high-tech startup company for producing and selling the microbial-relating device invented by my lab.
-Outside the lab you can find me in the rugby pitch, having a pint in a pub or searching the city for new dishes to try.
+In my free time, I enjoy traveling and having a good time with friends!